Lawsuit Alleges Depo-Provera DMPA Injection Increases Brain Tumor Risks

 Depo-Provera Brain Tumor Lawsuits

-Stivers’ claim will be centralized with hundreds of other lawsuits in the Northern District of Florida as part of a federal Depo-Provera brain tumor lawsuit multidistrict litigation (MDL), where U.S. District Judge M. Casey Rodgers has been appointed to oversee coordinated discovery and pretrial proceedings.
+Stivers’ lawsuit will be centralized with hundreds of other claims currently pending in the Northern District of Florida, as part of a federal Depo-Provera brain tumor lawsuit multidistrict litigation (MDL), which is currently being overseen by U.S. District Judge M. Casey Rodgers.

-Expressing a desire to resolve the litigation quickly, Judge Rodgers is already preparing the litigation for early test trials.
-She has selected a small group of pilot cases to be prepared to go before juries by the end of 2026 or early 2027.
+Early in the coordinated pretrial proceedings, Judge Rodgers expressed a desire to resolve the litigation quickly and directed the parties to prepare a small group of pilot cases for early trial dates.
+The court has selected a small group of pilot cases, which are expected to go before juries by the end of 2026 or early 2027.

 While the outcomes of these trials will not be binding on other Depo-Provera lawsuits, they will give the parties a chance to see how jurors respond to arguments and testimony that will be repeated throughout the litigation, which may help the parties reach Depo-Provera settlement agreements.